How to Debug Python in VS Code (The Complete 2026 Guide)

 Step 3: Set Breakpoints the Right Way

-Click the gutter (left of the line number) to set a breakpoint.
+Click the gutter to the left of a line number to set a breakpoint.
 The red dot appears.
-Press F5 to start debugging — execution pauses at the breakpoint.
+Press F5 to start debugging.
+Execution pauses at the breakpoint.

-Three types of breakpoints most developers don't use:
+Three types of breakpoints most developers do not use:

-Logpoints — right-click the gutter → Add Logpoint → type User: {user.name}, ID: {user_id}.
+Logpoints: right-click the gutter, select Add Logpoint, and type something like User: {user.name}, ID: {user_id}.
 Logs the value without stopping execution and without touching your code.

 Step 4: Use the Watch Panel